3DTK/3DTK/3rdparty/wxthings/docs/readme.txt

 valued ranges.

 filebrws.h/cpp & filebrws_icons_wdr.h - wxFileBrowser is an Explorer
-type wiget with a tree view of dirs and a list/icon view of files with optional image preview.
-Not fully completed, but works.
-You need wxWidgets CVS HEAD, >= 2.5.
+type widget with a tree view of dirs and a list/icon view of files with optional image preview.
+You need wxWidgets >= 2.6.

+filedlgg.cpp Helper file for filebrws.
+It #includes the source of the wxGenericFileDialog listctrl which is used in the wxFileBrowser.
+This #include is a hack to not have to specify the path to the wxWidgets/src/generic/filedlgg.cpp in the make/project files.
+This file needs to be compiled in MSW since it is not compiled by wxWidgets into their library.

 geometry.h/cpp - wxCircleInt, wxCircleDouble, wxRay2DDouble, wxRay2DInt
 wxEllipseInt, wxEllipseDouble, etc... not fully finished.